LEARNAcademy/syllabus/rails/rails-api.md

 ### Stretch Challenges

-**Story 4**: In order to see the wildlife sightings contain valid data, as a user of the API, I need to include proper specs.
+**Story 4**: In order to ensure that the wildlife sightings contain valid data, as a user of the API, I need to include proper specs.

 **Branch**: animal-sightings-specs